MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-or-uninstall-language-packs-subscription.md

 For example, the United States English language pack installs to the `%COMMONPROGRAMFILES%\Microsoft Shared\Web Server Extensions\16\TEMPLATE\1033` directory.
 After you install a language pack, site owners and site collection administrators can create sites and site collections based on the language-specific site templates by specifying a language when they are creating a new SharePoint site or site collection.

-### Install a language pack on windows server core
+### Install a language pack on Windows Server Core

 Verify that the user account that is performing this procedure is the Setup user account.
 For information about the Setup user account, see [Initial deployment administrative and service accounts in SharePoint Server](initial-deployment-administrative-and-service-accounts-in-sharepoint-server.md).